jimeh/build-emacs-for-macos/README.md

 ## Status

-As of writing (2023-11-20) it works for me on my machine and for the nightly builds in [jimeh/emacs-builds](https://github.com/jimeh/emacs-builds).
+As of writing (2024-11-30) it works for me on my machine and for the nightly builds in [jimeh/emacs-builds](https://github.com/jimeh/emacs-builds).
 Your luck may vary.

 I have successfully built:

-- `emacs-29.1` release tag.
+- `emacs-29.4` release tag.
+- `emacs-30.0.92` pretest tag.
-- `master` branch (Emacs 30.x).
+- `master` branch (Emacs 31.x).

 For reference, my machine is:

-- 14-inch MacBook Pro (2023), Apple M3 Pro (11-cores)
+- 14-inch MacBook Pro (2023), Apple M3 Max (16-cores)
-- macOS Sonoma 14.1.1 (23B2082)
+- macOS Sonoma 15.1.1 (24B91)
-- Xcode 15.0.1 (15A507)
+- Xcode 16.1 (16B40)

-Nightly builds are built with GitHub Actions on GitHub-hosted runners, using `macos-12` for Intel builds, and `macos-13-xlarge` for Apple Silicon builds.
+The [nightly builds](https://github.com/jimeh/emacs-builds) are built with GitHub Actions on GitHub-hosted runners, using `macos-13` for Intel builds, and `macos-14` for Apple Silicon builds.
+The build environment is managed with Nix, and targets the macOS 11 SDK.

 ## Usage